Joyel1441/DatasetHelper/README.md

 # DatasetHelper
 Python library to download bulk images for your next Machine Learning project

-> use a VPN if it throws connection error

 ## Installation:
 ##### Step 1:
 `git clone https://github.com/Joyel1441/DatasetHelper.git`